iltuoconsulenteit/DocCropper/README.md

 - *Demo Full* is a hidden license that behaves like the Full edition but keeps the watermark, enables mobile signing, and shows a demo notice.
-  When this license is active the **Purchase** button turns into a PayPal donation link displayed in a modal.
+  When this license is active the **Purchase** button turns into a PayPal donation link that opens in a new tab.

 When the LAN plugin is active the `lan_user_limit` setting controls how many accounts may use DocCropper over the network.
 Licenses are typically sold in